codehubio/dao2web/README.md

 - Condition

-  - The proposal which it belongs to is approved.
+  - The proposal which it belongs to is approved which means all transactions of the proposal are approved

+- Executing a tx means sending the previously locked fund during transaction approva to the receiver
+- Everyone can execute a transaction and be rewarded

 ## VII.
 Transaction rejection